 The first step to avoid copyright infringement, is not to infringe on the rights of others.
-This seems like a no brainer, but being careful about any images, content, or music that you select for your video is the first step in protecting it online.
-Here is a great post from a little while back about the legal intricacies of using music in your videos.
+This seems like a no brainer, but being careful about any images, content, or music that you select for your video is the first step in establishing clear ownership of your videos online.
 If you use content that is not yours, your video could be credited to the copyright holder, or worse, taken down entirely.

 Be Careful Where you Publish

 If you do not want your video to be shared widely on the internet, do not put it on Youtube or any similar social sharing sites.
-These platforms are designed specifically for content to go viral, and if you want to stay in control of your online video, these sites are not the place to put them.
+These platforms are designed specifically for content to go viral.
+If you want to stay in control of your online video, these sites are not the place to put them.

 What they are great for, however, are videos that promote your more valuable content without giving away too much.
 Your more valuable content belongs on a video hosting platform with a lot of security and analytical tools, such as SproutVideo, allowing you to embed them safely on your site.
 We recently wrote a more extensive article on protecting your monetized video content, which has content guidelines for different kinds of video sharing platforms.